 5. Mont Saint-Michel

-The bay of Mont Saint-Michel is considered the most beautiful in France, and the island lies in the middle of the bay, with the medieval abbey is included in the UNESCO World Heritage List.
+The bay of Mont Saint-Michel is considered the most beautiful in France, and the island lies in the middle of the bay, with the medieval abbey included in the UNESCO World Heritage List.
+Moreover, it is one of the most visited places in France.
+It is a small town that is romantic, mysterious, and special.

 Mountain peaks and volcanoes, waterfalls and caves, rocky coastlines, beaches, and nature reserves attract thousands of tourists is impossible to see all the natural wonders of France.
 Still, these five countryside destinations are worth a visit for everyone.
 Until Next Time!